-Under U.S. Basel III, the Firm and its U.S. Bank Subsidiaries are subject to the capital conservation buffer, the countercyclical capital buffer ("CCyB"), and the global important bank ("G-SIB") systemically surcharge (collectively, the "buffers").
-These buffers, which apply above the minimum risk-based capital ratio requirements, are effective under a phased-in approach that commenced in 2016, and will be fully phased in by the beginning of 2019.
-On a fully phased-in basis, a greater than 2.5% Common Equity Tier 1 capital conservation buffer, up to a 2.5% Common Equity Tier 1 CCyB (currently set by U.S. banking agencies at zero), and a Common Equity Tier 1 G-SIB capital surcharge (currently at 3%) are required to be maintained.
-The phase-in amount for each of the buffers was 50% of the fully phased-in buffer requirement in 2017, and increases to 75% in 2018.
+Under U.S. Basel III, the Firm and its U.S. Bank Subsidiaries are subject to the capital conservation buffer, the countercyclical capital buffer ("CCyB"), and the global surcharge systemically important bank ("G-SIB") (collectively, the "buffers").
+These buffers, which apply above the minimum risk-based capital ratio requirements, are effective under a phased-in approach that commenced in 2016, and became fully phased-in beginning January 1, 2019.
+In 2019, a greater than 2.5% Common Equity Tier 1 capital conservation buffer, up to a 2.5% Common Equity Tier 1 CCyB (currently set by U.S. banking agencies at zero), and a Common Equity Tier 1 G-SIB capital surcharge (currently at 3%) are required to be maintained.
+In 2018, each of the buffers was 75% of the fully phased-in 2019 requirement noted above.
 Failure to maintain the buffers would result in restrictions on the Firm and its U.S. Bank Subsidiaries' ability to make capital distributions, including the payment of dividends and the repurchase of stock, and to pay discretionary bonuses to executive officers.

-The aggregate of the minimum buffers is 2.75% under transitional provisions in 2017, and is computed as the sum of 50% of the 2.5% capital conservation buffer plus 50% of the current 3% G-SIB surcharge plus 50% of the CCyB, currently set at zero.
-At December 31, 2017, on a transitional basis, the Firm's capital conservation buffer of 12.0% exceeds the minimum requirement.
-Therefore, the Firm is not subject to payout ratio limitations on its eligible retained income of \$7,134 million, which represents the aggregate of the Firm's net income for the previous four quarters net of any distributions and associated tax effects not already reflected in net income.
+The aggregate of the minimum buffers is 5.5% in 2019, and is computed as the sum of the 2.5% capital conservation buffer plus the current 3% G-SIB surcharge plus the CCyB, currently set at zero.
+At June 30, 2019, the Firm's capital conservation buffer of 11.8% exceeds the minimum requirement.
+On this basis, the Firm is not subject to payout ratio limitations on its eligible retained income of \$8,509 million, which represents the aggregate of the Firm's net income for the previous four quarters net of any distributions and associated tax effects not already reflected in net income.

-For further information on the transitional provisions for minimum risk-based capital ratios, see "MD&A-Liquidity and Capital Resources-Regulatory Requirements-Regulatory Capital Requirements-Minimum Risk-Based Capital Ratios: Transitional Provisions" in Part II, Item 7 of the 2017 Form 10-K.
+For further information on the minimum risk-based capital ratios, see "MD&A-Liquidity and Capital Resources-Regulatory Requirements-Regulatory Capital Requirements" in Part II, Item 7 of the 2018 Form 10-K.